BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 The third category is developing countries, which are associated with poor food supply, high poverty, poor health care and educational opportunities.
 In association with the characteristics, such countries have an overall low standard of living and a preponderance of labor in agriculture and external economic difficulties.[@bmzentwicklung]

-To analyze the available data, developing countries were combined with emerging economies and contrasted with developed countries.
+To analyze the available data, developing were combined with emerging countries and contrasted with developed countries.

 \clearpage